AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_rn.md

 ## Next steps

-For demonstration purposes, the sample code on this page uses `username + password` to register a new user.
-In production environment, to enhance communication security, we recommend you using `username + password + token` to register a user.
-Tokens need to be generated on your app server and retrieved from your app client; when a token expires, you need to generate a new token and renew it in the client.
-For details, refer to [Implement an Agora user token server for Agora Chat](./generate_user_tokens?platform=React%20Native).
+For demonstration purposes, Agora Chat provides an app server that enables you to quickly retrieve a token using the App Key given in this guide.
+In a production context, the best practice is for you to deploy your own token server, use your own [App Key](./enable_agora_chat?platform=React%20Native#get-the-information-of-the-agora-chat-project) to generate a token, and retrieve the token on the client side to log in to Agora.
+To see how to implement a server that generates and serves tokens on request, see [Generate a User Token](./generate_user_tokens?platform=React%20Native).